 To download this worksheet, click the button below to signup for free (it only takes a minute) and you'll be brought right back to this page to start the download!

 Sign Me Up

 North America is the third largest continent in the world.
-It has a measurement of 9,500,000 square miles with a total population of approximately 565,000,000 people.
+It covers an area of 9,355,000 square miles (24,230,000 square km) with a population of approximately 600 million people.

-See the fact file below for more information on the North America or alternatively, you can download our 26-page North America worksheet pack to utilise within the classroom or home environment.
+See the fact file below for more information on North America, or you can download our 26-page North America worksheet pack to utilize within the classroom or home environment.